Sales Leadership Training

 commitmentWhen should you pay attention to how committed an individual is to sales success?

-Clients tend to believe that as long as they're getting results from a salesperson, lack of commitment is not a problem.
+Clients tend to believe that as long as they’re getting results from their salespeople, lack of commitment is not a problem.

-Clients tend to believe that when they're not getting results from a salesperson, lack of commitment explains everything.
+Clients tend to believe that when they’re not getting results from their salespeople, lack of commitment explains everything.

 Clients who recruit backwards (interview, then assess) tend to fall in love with candidates, then learn about their lack of commitment and attempt to justify the redeeming features of the candidate and discount the commitment problem.